Focus groups are a useful tool for companies that want to perform extensive market research on their products and services.

 Is Apex Focus Group Legit?

 On their studies page, a few dozen focus group studies are listed.
 We found that clicking the ‘Sign up’ button on the vast majority of these resulted in being brought to a broken website, or a page with a message that said ‘survey is now closed’.
-And if they’re getting paid to recruit users for these studies via these buttons, a proper disclosure for this is missing.
+If Apex Focus Groups is getting paid to recruit users for these focus group studies via these buttons, a proper disclosure for this is missing.

 If you’re looking for a focus group job, remember that participating is more akin to a side-hustle than full-time employment.
 Being selected as a respondent for a focus group is a combination of being part of the right demographic, as well as luck; if you apply too late or are just outside of the types of people researchers are looking to interview, you might not be selected for an upcoming focus group.